ibvandersluis/fastslam/README.md

 ## Usage

 After you have run `colcon build`:
+0. By default, this code will plot results but will not output any debugging files.
+To change this, go to `fastslam/fastslam/main.py` and set the global variable `DEBUGGING` to `True`.
+Running FastSLAM will then cause the code to make a folder `fastslam_debug` in the working directory and populate it with debug files.
+Similarly, plotting can be turned off by setting `PLOTTING` to `False`, which will considerably increase the speed of the code.

 1. Open 2 new tabs in your terminal and source the workspace in each

 ```bash